ebelter/userauth/README.md

-== README

-User Auth - Base Application for the Web
+#User Auth - Base Application for the Web

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+This is Michael Hartl's excellent rails tutorial that shows you how to roll your own user authenticartion system.
+Find it here: https://www.railstutorial.org/book/beginning